How to Shrink Fibroids Naturally: What Works, What Doesn’t, and How Long It Takes

 These do not shrink fibroids directly, but they help you feel better while your plan takes effect.
 (Remember, supplements are not intended to diagnose, treat, cure, or prevent disease and should follow FDA labeling rules.)

-What probably does not shrink fibroids
+What probably does not shrink fibroids?

 • Extreme detoxes or restrictive cleanses There is no high-quality evidence that cleanses reduce fibroid size, and they can worsen fatigue.